dwittenberg2008/epoxy-resin-wood/docs/index.md

 # Preparing the Wood

 ### Removing any bark
-* Unless you are going to 100% seal the bark, you'll want to remove it before starting the pour
+* Unless you are going to 100% seal the bark, you'll want to remove it before starting the pour.
+* Another option I have heard works is to carefully take the bark off, and use some wood glue to put it back on and clamp it tight.

 ### Sealing the wood